owncloud-archive/documentation/user_manual/files/access_webgui.rst

 To delete an existing comment on a file or folder, as with editing comments, hover the mouse over the comment and you will see a pencil icon appear.
-Click the pencil, and a rubbish bin icon appear on the far right-hand side of the comment author’s name, above the *"Edit Comment"* text field.
+Click the pencil, and a rubbish bin icon appears on the far right-hand side of the comment author’s name, above the *"Edit Comment"* text field.
 Click the rubbish bin, and the comment will be deleted after a few seconds.